 You can reduce the taxes you pay, whether property tax or retail sales tax, by reassessing your spending habits.

-3. Give Your Future Certainty: Get a Final Expense Plan
+3. Give Your Future Certainty: Get a Excelsior Plan

 That's because these plans ensure your spouse and family won't inherit your debt (or its rising interest rates) in order to pay for your final expenses.
 Your benefits could even be used to make charitable donations on your behalf!